agentmodels/agentmodels.org/chapters/3c-pomdp.md

 <img src="/assets/img/pomdp_graph.png" alt="diagram" style="width: 400px;"/>

 >**Figure 1:** The dependency structure between variables in a POMDP.

-The ordering of events is as follows:
+The ordering of events in Figure 1 is as follows:

 >(1).
 The agent chooses an action $$a$$ based on belief distribution $$b$$ over their current state (which is actually $$s$$).